 Tell our Outlet Store Discount Finder what you want, the price and discount, and it'll find it for you.
-You can also drill down to specific stores, too - big names include Net-A-Porter, House of Fraser, Asos and more.
+You can also drill down to specific stores, too - big names include House of Fraser, Karen Millen, Asos and more.

 Here are some of the key questions to ask before signing - hopefully they'll help you find a suitable but cheap wedding venue:

 - Are there any extra staff costs and is service included?

 - Is there a minimum headcount or charge per person?

 - Are there extra costs for lighting?

 - Is there a charge for tables, crockery, glasses, linen or chairs?

 - Will we get exclusive use or are there other weddings there on the same day?